Page 1 of 2

 Here it comes.

-“You had to check in with the Nurse when you arrived, no?”
+“You had to check in with the nurse when you arrived, no?”
 Molly asks, suddenly changing the topic.

 “Well, yes,” I reply, a little confused.